HonzaMD/Krkal2/bin/ReadMe.en.txt

 ====================

 #  movement: key arrows
--  You can move in four basic directions only ñ you cannot move diagonally.
+-  You can move in four basic directions only ‚Äì you cannot move diagonally.
--  You may hold more arrow keys at once, in which case you will move in one of the directions available at the moment.
+-  You may hold more arrow keys at once, in which case you will move in one of the directions available at the moment, the last pressed key is preferred.
 This is very useful in the labyrinths.
 #  switching between the characters: TAB
 -  In some levels, you can control more than one character.
 -  Sometimes you control only one character at the moment and may switch between them, while sometimes you control them all together.
 In this case, if you for example press the right arrow key, all the characters will start moving right.
-#  drop the bomb: Z
+#  drop a bomb: Z
-#  put down the mine: X
+#  put down a mine: X
-#  pick up the traffic sign: A
+#  pick up a traffic sign: A
-#  put down the direction sign: 1 + direction arrow
+#  put down a direction sign: 1 + direction arrow
      (you may also change the direction of a lying sign)
-#  put down the no fare sign: 2
+#  put down a no fare sign: 2
-#  put down the 60 km/h speed limit sign: 3
+#  put down a 60 km/h speed limit sign: 3
-#  put down the end of the 60 km/h speed limit sign: 4
+#  put down an end of the 60 km/h speed limit sign: 4
+#  go back to the game menu: ESC

 You can pick up some items and collect them in your inventory.
 You may collect up to 12 items of each type.
 Most of these items are picked up automatically as you step on the cell they are located.
 You cannot decide whether to pick up such item or not.
-The traffic signs are exception, you can choose to pick a sign by pressing ëAí key.
+The traffic signs are exception, you can choose to pick a sign by pressing ‚ÄòA‚Äô key.
 Once picked up, the items cannot be discarded, but you can use some of them (as described above).
-Some items are used automatically ñ for instance, the key is used after you have tried to step on the cell blocked by the lock.
+Some items are used automatically ‚Äì for instance, the key is used after you have tried to step on the cell blocked by the lock.
 Here we would like to warn of one captious feature: If you have a key and you are forced to move towards the lock (usually on the ice), you will unlock it when